How do I get information on the status of my application?

 Yes, a laptop is required for all students in the Upstate Public Health program, capable of running SPSS, Microsoft Word, and other programs.
 In general, laptops that only run basic, web-driven operating systems (e.g. Google Chromebook), or that only run programs from a single source (Microsoft Surface running Windows 10 S, which only allows programs downloadable from the Microsoft store), will not satisfy this requirement.
-If you have any questions, please consult with Mr. Jeffrey Wessel at email@example.com.
+For more information visit the Current and Incoming Students page and if you have any questions, please consult with Mr. Jeffrey Wessel at email@example.com.

 If you receive financial aid and need to purchase a laptop, the laptop expense can be incorporated into your financial aid package.
 You may contact the Financial Aid Office for information regarding this.
 (P: 315-464-4329)

 What kind of job title can I expect after graduating with a degree in public health?